 What happens if there are differing views about whether or not donation should occur?

-In some cases a deceased’s family may be reluctant to allow organ and tissue donation, even though the deceased expressed a wish to donate, or consented to donation.
+In some cases a deceased’s next of kin may be reluctant to allow organ and tissue donation, even though the deceased expressed a wish to donate, or consented to donation.
 In other cases there may be differing views within families (or disputes) about whether donation should occur.

-So long as the legal requirements for donation are met – that is, the individual expressed a wish to donate, and there is no evidence they changed their mind – generally a designated officer has discretion to authorise donation, regardless of a family member’s objection.
+So long as the legal requirements for donation are met – that is, the individual expressed a wish to donate, and there is no evidence they changed their mind – generally a designated officer has discretion to authorise donation, regardless of a next of kin's objection.

-In practice however, where there is a clear dispute among the deceased’s family or they object to the removal of tissue, donation will not occur, even if the potential donor had expressed a wish to donate, or had registered their consent.
-The Ethical Practice Guidelines, though recognising the importance of giving effect to the deceased’s wishes, emphasise respect, dignity and support for remaining family members, and recommend against donation if the family objects or it is likely to experience distress.
-Accordingly, the wishes of the family generally preside over those of the deceased.
+However, in practice, donation will not occur where there is a dispute among the deceased’s next of kin, or they object to (or, in some States and Territories, do not provide or refuse consent to) the removal of tissue.
+This is the case even if the potential donor had expressed a wish to donate or had registered their consent.
+The Ethical Practice Guidelines recognise the importance of giving effect to the deceased’s wishes, but also emphasise respect, dignity and support for remaining family members.
+The Guidelines recommend against donation if the next of kin object or are likely to experience distress.
+For this reason, the wishes of the next of kin are generally followed.

 Who is eligible to receive deceased donors’ organs, and how are decisions about allocation of organs and transplantation made?

 Decision-making about who will receive a deceased donor’s organs, and allocation of organs for transplantation are complex processes.
-The Deceased Donor Guidelines and other clinical guidelines govern these processes, including how organs are assessed for suitability for donation, how organs are allocated to recipients (including potential recipients with impaired decision-making capacity), and how a person’s eligibility for transplantation is determined.
+The Deceased Donor Guidelines and other clinical guidelines govern these processes, including how organs are assessed as suitable for donation, how organs are allocated to recipients (including potential recipients with impaired decision-making capacity), and how a person’s eligibility for transplantation is determined.

 Posthumous reproduction is a complex legal and ethical issue that arises where a person wishes to: